-Dr. Giesla Kohl is a board-certified psychiatrist who the Certus practice.
-She and her team of psychiatric healthcare professionals are here to help you or a loved one realize the best outcomes possible.
+Dr. Giesla Kohl is a board-certified psychiatrist who leads the practice.
+She and her team of psychiatric healthcare professionals and therapists are here to help you or a loved one realize the best outcomes possible.

-All new patients receive an in-depth evaluation and consultation that will work to lay the groundwork for your recovery process.
+All new patients receive an in-depth evaluation and consultation that works to lay the groundwork for your recovery process.
 Please keep in mind that recovery is a process.
 It may take weeks or even months for significant progress to be made.

 - Acceptance and commitment therapy (ACT)

 - Cognitive Behavioral Therapy (CBT)